surya-fyi/suryafyi/books.md

 title: Books
 ---

-# Books
+# Bookshelf

-Here are some of my favorite books and reading statistics from [Goodreads](https://www.goodreads.com/user/show/54757933-suryaprakash-shanmugam).
+## Currently Reading

+- Crime and Punishment by Fyodor Dostoevsky (49% complete)

 ## Favorite Books

+Here are some of my favorite books that have had a significant impact on me:

+### Fiction
-*   The Death of Ivan Ilych by Leo Tolstoy
+- The Death of Ivan Ilych by Leo Tolstoy
+- The Picture of Dorian Gray by Oscar Wilde
+- Notes from Underground by Fyodor Dostoevsky
+- Siddartha by Hermann Hesse

+### Non-Fiction
-*   "Surely You're Joking, Mr. Feynman!" by Richard P. Feynman
+- Surely You're Joking, Mr. Feynman! by Richard P. Feynman
-*   Climbing Mount Improbable by Richard Dawkins
+- Climbing Mount Improbable by Richard Dawkins
-*   The Picture of Dorian Gray by Oscar Wilde
-*   The God Delusion by Richard Dawkins
+- The God Delusion by Richard Dawkins
-*   Siddartha by Hermann Hesse
-*   The Beginning of Infinity by David Deutsch
+- The Beginning of Infinity by David Deutsch
-*   The Gene by Siddhartha Mukherjee
+- The Gene by Siddhartha Mukherjee
-*   Notes from Underground by Fyodor Dostoevsky
-*   Educated by Tara Westover
+- Educated by Tara Westover
-*   The Molecule of More by Daniel Z. Lieberman
+- The Molecule of More by Daniel Z. Lieberman

-## Bookshelves

-*   To Read: 85 books
-*   Currently Reading: 1 book (Crime and Punishment by Fyodor Dostoevsky as of Aug 25, 2023)
-*   Read: 31 books

-## Reading Challenge
+## Reading Challenge 2024

-Suryaprakash has read 1 of 12 books for the 2025 Reading Challenge (8% complete).
+I'm participating in the 2024 Reading Challenge on Goodreads.
+You can follow my progress on my [Goodreads profile](https://www.goodreads.com/user/show/54757933-suryaprakash-shanmugam).

+## Favorite Genres

+- Fiction
+- Historical Fiction
+- Mystery
+- Non-fiction
+- Science Fiction
+- Thriller

+---